-Science ILC (SILC)
+Jogues Hall Residential College: Home of the Science ILC (SILC)

-Specifically designed for science majors and prehealth students, the SILC offers customized support and peer mentoring from science major resident assistants and peer tutors living in the community.
+Specifically designed for science majors and pre-health students, the SILC offers customized support and peer mentoring from science major resident assistants and peer tutors living in the community.
 Students benefit from science-related programs, advising, and tutoring as they develop a support network among their peers.

-Sophomore Year:
+Sophomore Year

-The West Wing: ILC for Ignatian Leadership and Civic Service Recognizing the value of interdisciplinary study, the West Wing connects topics like international affairs, government policy, public relations, business ethics, and effective leadership to help students develop into well-rounded, confident agents of change.
+The West Wing: Home of the ILC for Ignatian Leadership and Civic Service Recognizing the value of interdisciplinary study, the West Wing connects topics like international affairs, government policy, public relations, business ethics, and effective leadership to help students develop into well-rounded, confident agents of change.

-Junior and Senior Years:
+Junior and Senior Years

-Campbell, Salice, and Conley Residential Colleges
+Campbell, Salice, and Conley Residential Colleges: Home of Upperclassmen or an ILC